Missoula Measures - Mental Health

 The greatest opportunity for prevention is among young people.

 There are multiyear effects of multiple preventive interventions on reducing substance abuse, conduct disorder, antisocial behavior, aggression, and child maltreatment.

 The incidence of depression among pregnant women and adolescents can be reduced.

-School-based violence prevention can reduce the base rate of aggressive problems in an average school by 25 to 33 percent.
+School-based violence prevention can reduce the base rate of aggressive problems by as much as 33 percent.

 There are potential indicated preventive interventions for schizophrenia.